Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Introduction

-Returning to the fundamental question raised in the abstract, as far as we know it could be that for any online problem in the framework of request answer games \cite{Ben-DavidBKTW94}, if there is an algorithm $ALG$ with competitive ratio $\rho$ then there is a algorithm $ALG'$ whose ROM competitive ratio is $\rho$ (or maybe, $c \cdot \rho$ for some fixed constant $c$).
-Such a result could be proved non-constructively (analogous to the relation between randomized algorithms against an adaptive adversary and deterministic algorithms).
+Returning to the fundamental question raised in the abstract, as far as we know it could be that for any online problem in the framework of request answer games \cite{Ben-DavidBKTW94}, if there is an algorithm $\proc{Alg}$ with competitive ratio $\rho$ then there is an algorithm $\proc{Alg}'$ whose ROM competitive ratio is $\rho$ (or more generally $f(\rho)$ for some function $f$).
+Such a result could be proved non-constructively (analogous to the relationship between randomized algorithms against an adaptive adversary and deterministic algorithms).
 Constructively, can we always simulate a randomized algorithm (with little or no loss in the competitive ratio) by a deterministic algorithm in the ROM model?
 In this regard, we have a very limited but still interesting conjecture: Any ``1-bit barely random online algorithm'' can be simulated with little loss by a deterministic algorithm in the ROM model.
-We will show how to take advantage of the randomness in the arrival order to extract a single random bit (sometimes with a small bounded bias) to simulate a variety of 1-bit barely random online algorithms.
-With the exception of the recent ROM algorithm for the unweighted interval selection problem, in our packing (maximization) applications, the simulating ROM algorithm provides the first known ROM competitive ratio or improves upon the currently best known competitive ratio in the ROM model.
-Our applications include several ``real time scheduling'' algorithms in which case we need to define what we mean by a real time algorithm in the ROM model.
+We will show how to take advantage of the randomness in the arrival order to extract a single random bit (sometimes with a small bounded bias) to simulate a variety of 1-bit barely random online algorithms\footnote{In all our applications, we construct derandomized algorithms in the ROM whose competitive ratios satisfy $f(\rho)=c \cdot \rho$ for some small fixed constant $c\geq 1$.}.
+With the exception of the online identical-machine makespan problem, the simulating ROM algorithm provides the first known ROM competitive ratio or improves upon the currently best known competitive ratio in the ROM model.
+Our applications include several ``real-time scheduling'' algorithms in which case we need to define what we mean by a real-time algorithm in the ROM model.

 It is well understood that ROM ratios often provide a much more realistic measure of real world performance.
 It is also well known (see Kenyon \cite{Kenyon96}, Karande et al. \cite{Karande2011} and Gupta and Singla \cite{GuptaS20}) that any algorithm having competitive ratio $\rho$ in the ROM model is also a $\rho$-competitive algorithm when the online input items are drawn i.i.d. (independently and identically) from a distribution even if the distribution is not known.